Carbon–fluorine bond

 The carbon–fluorine bond is a polar covalent bond between carbon and fluorine that is a component of all organofluorine compounds.
 It is one of the strongest single bonds in chemistry (after the B–F single bond, Si–F single bond, and H–F single bond), and relatively short, due to its partial ionic character.
 The bond also strengthens and shortens as more fluorines are added to the same carbon on a chemical compound.
-As such, fluoroalkanes like tetrafluoromethane (carbon tetrafluoride) are some of the most unreactive organic compounds.
+For this reason, fluoroalkanes like tetrafluoromethane (carbon tetrafluoride) are some of the most unreactive organic compounds.

 Electronegativity and bond strength

 The high electronegativity of fluorine (4.0 for fluorine vs. 2.5 for carbon) gives the carbon–fluorine bond a significant polarity or dipole moment.
 The electron density is concentrated around the fluorine, leaving the carbon relatively electron poor.
 This introduces ionic character to the bond through partial charges (Cδ+—Fδ−).
 The partial charges on the fluorine and carbon are attractive, contributing to the unusual bond strength of the carbon–fluorine bond.
 The bond is labeled as "the strongest in organic chemistry," because fluorine forms the strongest single bond to carbon.
 Carbon–fluorine bonds can have a bond dissociation energy (BDE) of up to 130 kcal/mol.
 The BDE (strength of the bond) of C–F is higher than other carbon–halogen and carbon–hydrogen bonds.
 For example, the BDEs of the C–X bond within a CH3–X molecule is 115, 104.9, 83.7, 72.1, and 57.6 kcal/mol for X = fluorine, hydrogen, chlorine, bromine, and iodine, respectively.